Updated April 24, 2026

 median annual salary

-You'll spend $25k and 2.2 years to start earning $67k — that's 5 months to pay back your training costs, one of the faster payback periods in health care.
+You will spend $25k and 2.2 years to start earning $67k — that is 4.5 months to pay back your training costs, faster than most associate-degree health careers.

 Salaries vary by location and setting.
 Health Information Technicians in metropolitan areas and specialty practices typically earn more than the national median.